cylc/cylc-doc/src/installation.rst

 * Cycle points
 * Task names

-To extract the auto-completion file run the folling command:
+To extract the auto-completion file run the following command:

 .. code-block:: sub